 10) Include a mailing address and phone number on your donation page(s).

-Our Certificate in Digital Marketing & Fundraising program covers the fundamentals of website design, email marketing, online fundraising, and social media for nonprofits.
+The 2025 Certificate in Digital Marketing & Fundraising program covers the fundamentals of website and email marketing, online fundraising, and social media.
+Packed with practical advice and customized for nonprofits with limited time and financial resources, the total cost is $159 USD.